 Limits, continuity, differentiation, Mean Value Theorem, integration, Fundamental Theorem of Calculus, and applications.
-Prerequisite: Math 105 or Math 107 or placement test
+Prerequisite: MATH 103 and MATH 105 or MATH 107 or qualifying placement score.

 - 1. Students will be able to work with functions, their derivatives, and their applications as evidenced by classroom activities and objective tests - 2.
 Students will be able to work with definite integrals and their applications as evidenced by classroom activities and objective tests - 3.
 Students will be able to work with the notion of limits and their applications as evidenced by classroom activities and objective tests - 4.
 Students will be able to work with continuity as evidenced by classroom activities and objective tests - 5.
 Students will be able to work with the Mean Value Theorem and its applications as evidenced by classroom activities and objective tests - 6.
 Students will demonstrate an understanding of how to solve problems using Fundamental Theorem of Calculus as evidenced by classroom activities and objective tests